Rotation.org Writing Team

 Adaptations - Younger Children:

-Two options is you're short on time or needing an alternative for younger children
+If you're short on time or need an alternative for younger children:

 1. The Beginner's Bible videos are available for free on YouTube, including, "Creation." the second half of which has Adam and Eve.
 This video is geared for preschoolers.